-As part of the impact assessment, the contractor determines (1) whether it agrees that the Directive is applicable, (2) if an Implementation Plan (IP) is required (i.e., the Directive cannot be implemented within existing funds and/or within 120 calendar days from the date of the COR's request for an impact assessment), and (3) other information required by DEAR 970.5204-2.
-The contractor provides written notification of the results of the impact assessment to the COR, with a copy to the CO and the Oak Ridge Office (ORO) Directives Management Group (DMG).
-The impact assessment is due within 30 calendar days of the date of the COR's request letter or as directed in the text of the letter.
+As part of the impact assessment, the Contractor determines (1) the Directive applicability, (2) if an Implementation Plan (IP) is required (i.e., the Directive cannot be implemented within existing funds and/or within 120 calendar days from the CO's written request), and (3) other information required by DEAR 970.5204-2.

-Contractors shall ensure that Work Smart Standard (WSS) Sets and the associated development/maintenance processes meet the requirements of DOE M 450.3-1.
+Contractors shall ensure that Work Smart Standard (WSS) Sets and the associated development/maintenance processes meet the requirements of DOE M 450.3-1, DOE Closure Process for Necessary and Sufficient Sets of Standards.

-When the contractor cannot fully implement new or revised requirements of Administrative Directives within existing funds and/or within 120 calendar days from the date of the COR's letter requesting an impact assessment, the contractor shall prepare an Implementation Plan (IP) and provide it to the COR with a copy to the CO and the DMG.
+When the Contractor cannot fully implement new or revised requirements of Administrative Directives within existing funds and/or within 120 calendar days, the Contractor shall prepare an Implementation Plan (IP) and provide it to the CO, with a copy to the COR and the DMG.

-IP revisions are required when the contractor makes substantive changes to an IP because of changing conditions, when deadlines established in the IP cannot be met, or when changes are requested by the COR.
-Revised IPs must be submitted before an existing commitment date is missed or within 30 calendar days from the date of the COR's request letter.
+IP revisions are required when the Contractor makes substantive changes to an IP because of changing conditions, when deadlines established in the IP cannot be met, or when changes are requested by the COR/CO.
+Revised IPs must be submitted before an existing commitment date is missed or within 30 calendar days from the written request by the COR/CO.
 Revised IPs are to be submitted in the same manner as the original plan.